ti-lun/clubtree-browser/README.md

 Normally, you wouldn't commit build files to the repository, but because the Heroku Buildpack hasn't been configured yet, we need to do it locally on the machine.

-If you are using a Windows OS, you will need to install [additional software](https://stackoverflow.com/questions/21365714/nodejs-error-installing-with-npm) and/or the [Visual Studio 2015 C++ Standalone Compilter](http://landinghub.visualstudio.com/visual-cpp-build-tools) before you can run `npm install`.
-It is worth noting that you might get better luck with `npm install --msvs_version=2015` instead of setting the enviroment variable, when you get to that step.
+If you are using a Windows OS, you will need to install [additional software](https://stackoverflow.com/questions/21365714/nodejs-error-installing-with-npm) before you can run `npm install` properly.
+* When it says you need to install the Visual Studio Community 2013 Edition, you could probably just install the [Visual Studio 2015 C++ Standalone Compiler](http://landinghub.visualstudio.com/visual-cpp-build-tools), instead.
+* When it says to set the enironment variable GPY_MSVS_VERSION, you don't really have to.
+You can actually pass in the environment variable directly with `npm install --msvs_version=2015`.

 1. Generate the build files on your local machine.

     If using Powershell, run these commands.
     ```
     Set-Item ENV:NODE_ENV "production"
-    gluestick start
+    gluestick build
     ```

     If using Bash, run these commands.